bjesus/wttrbar/README.md

 ### Icons

 To display the weather icons correctly, you will need to have a font that supports emojis installed.
 The screenshot uses [Noto Emoji](https://github.com/googlefonts/noto-emoji), but you can use [other fonts](https://wiki.archlinux.org/title/fonts#Emoji_and_symbols) too.

+With the `--nerd` argument the emojis will be replaced by [nerd font](https://www.nerdfonts.com/) symbols.

 ## Waybar configuration